-The organization was established by the United Achievers’ Club in the mid-1980s as the United Achievers’ Community Services to focus on addressing the needs identified primarily in the Black and Caribbean communities.
-It was incorporated in 1998 and in 2000, the organization received its charitable status, opening up the way to more funding opportunities.
+The organization was established by the United Achievers’ Club in the mid-1980s to focus on addressing the needs identified primarily in the Black and Caribbean communities.
+The organization was incorporated in 1998 and in 2000, it received its charitable status, opening up the way to more funding opportunities.

 The strategic focus and work of RootsCS is deeply rooted in the passion of its founders.
-That passion is to provide programs and services that reduce, if not eliminate, social inequities that are major barriers to the successful growth of strong families and individuals within the Black and Caribbean communities.
+That passion is to provide pathways to wellness – programs and services that reduce, if not eliminate, social and racial inequities that are major barriers to the successful growth of strong families and individuals within BAC communities.

-Our Board of Directors – 2019-2020
+Our Board of Directors / 2022 - 2023

-- Althea Smikle-Brown
+- Althea Smikle-Brown - Vice President

 - Colin McClean